HaoranLv/nlp_transformer/docs/source/training.rst

     optimizer = AdamW(model.parameters(), lr=5e-5)

-Finally, the learning rate scheduler used by default is just a linear decay from the maximum value (5e-5 here) to 0:
+Finally, the learning rate scheduler used by default it just a linear decay form the maximum value (5e-5 here) to 0:

 .. code-block:: python